-- A This is the model procedure referred to in section 11(7) of the Financial Services Ombudsman (Bailiwick of Guernsey) Law 20144 and article 11(7) of the Financial Services Ombudsman (Jersey) Law 20145 - B Financial services providers that adopt and follow this model procedure can set a time limit of 6 months from their final response for complainants to refer a complaint to the Channel Islands Financial Ombudsman. - C Financial services providers should follow this procedure straightaway in letters, emails, phone calls and in information provided on their website.
-It may take longer to adapt printed materials, but these should comply as soon as is practicable. - D Financial services providers should also consider whether it would be appropriate to send information about the Channel Islands Financial Ombudsman to complainants who have previously been sent a final response.
-6 - This model procedure describes how financial services providers ['providers'] that are covered by the Channel Islands Financial Ombudsman ['CIFO'] should handle complaints promptly and fairly and tell complainants about CIFO. - 2 To make things simpler for those providers that are also based in the United Kingdom, the model procedure takes into account relevant provisions in the UK Financial Conduct Authority rulebook. - 3 A complaint is any oral or written expression of dissatisfaction: - whether or not the provider considers that it is justified; - about providing, or failing to provide, a financial service in or from the Channel Islands;7 - from, or on behalf of, an eligible complainant8; and - alleging actual or prospective financial loss, material distress or material inconvenience. - 4 Eligible complainants include: - consumers (anywhere in the world); - microenterprises (anywhere in the world); - certain Channel Islands charities;
+- A This is the model procedure referred to in section 11(7) of the Financial Services Ombudsman (Bailiwick of Guernsey) Law 20141 and article 11(7) of the Financial Services Ombudsman (Jersey) Law 20142 - B Financial services providers that adopt and follow this model procedure can set a time limit of 6 months from their final response for complainants to refer a complaint to the Channel Islands Financial Ombudsman. - C Financial services providers should follow this procedure straightaway in letters, emails, phone calls and in information provided on their website.
+It may take longer to adapt printed materials, but these should comply as soon as is practicable. - D Financial services providers should also consider whether it would be appropriate to send information about the Channel Islands Financial Ombudsman to complainants who have previously been sent a final response.3 - This model procedure describes how financial services providers ['providers'] that are covered by the Channel Islands Financial Ombudsman ['CIFO'] should handle complaints promptly and fairly and tell complainants about CIFO. - To make things simpler for those providers that are also based in the United Kingdom, the model procedure takes into account relevant provisions in the UK Financial Conduct Authority rulebook.
+This procedure is issued by the principal ombudsman of CIFO under section 11(7) of the Financial Services Ombudsman (Bailiwick of Guernsey) Law 2014 and article 11(7) of the Financial Services Ombudsman (Jersey) Law 2014 on 16 November 2015. - 3 A complaint is any oral or written expression of dissatisfaction: - whether or not the provider considers that it is justified; - about providing, or failing to provide, a financial service in or from the Channel Islands;4 - from, or on behalf of, an eligible complainant5; and - alleging actual or prospective financial loss, material distress or material inconvenience. - 4 Eligible complainants include: - consumers (anywhere in the world); - microenterprises (anywhere in the world); - certain Channel Islands charities;